David Henry (activist)

 David Joseph Henry is a writer, human rights activist and former parliamentary candidate from Manchester, England.

 He is a former pupil of Oakwood High School in Chorlton.

-Biography

 In 1999 he co-founded the Queer Youth Network.
+In the same year, he represented the United Kingdom at the 10th commemorative meeting of the UNCRC in Geneva, as a member of the youth-led children's rights organisation Article 12.